 For almost ten years I have lived in a rental.
 During this time and with every rental we lived in, I strived to make it my heaven on earth.
 I decorated it, I created make-shifts this and thats, and painted walls.
-Although, I am now living in our first home of our own, I could not resist the urge to jump in and participate in The Best Renters’ Hack series hosted my dear friend Kathryn from Up To Date Interiors.
+I definitely think that I should’ve contacted someone like this Portland painter to paint the walls for me instead because it seemed to take me much longer than I would’ve liked.
+I got there in the end though, and I have to say, it looks amazing.
+Although I am now living in our first home of our own, I could not resist the urge to jump in and participate in The Best Renters’ Hack series hosted my dear friend Kathryn from Up To Date Interiors.
 Check her out, she make rental living look like a dream.
 Anyhow, we were asked to share our favorite rental hacks for the living room that we have done in our own rental.
 I can think of three of my absolute favorite hacks for rental living that made my space come together as a whole and was aesthetically pleasing to the eye.

 My 3 Most Memorable Rental Hacks for the Living Room